alxcube/di-container/README.md

 ### Circular dependencies

-If your classes have cyclic dependencies, and for some reason you cannot refactor to eliminate them, there are 2 ways to register classes with cyclic dependencies.
+If your classes have circular dependencies, and for some reason you cannot refactor to eliminate them, there are 2 ways to register classes with circular dependencies.

 #### Using `circular()` Helper